↑

 Need To Know

 • Most of the sweetness in this pumpkin spice oatmeal comes from the vanilla protein powder.
 Add additional sweetener if desired.
-If you don’t like the protein powder you’re using, you won’t like any recipes you make with it.
+If you don’t like the protein powder you’re using, you won’t want any recipes you make with it.
 I love this one for its exceptional taste and super clean ingredients.
 They have tons of flavors!

 That’s it, friends!
 I hope you enjoy this higher-protein pumpkin spice oatmeal recipe!